 The Legislative Committee to Study the Funding of Higher Education (Chapter 375, Statutes of Nevada 2011) provided the 2013 Legislature with a recommendation for a new funding formula that fairly and equitably distributes State funding among Nevada's public higher education institutions.
-Taking into account the comments from the interim committee, the public testimony, the reports of SRI International and the National Governors' Association (NGA), the Nevada System of Higher Education (NSHE) believes the funding formula as approved by the 2013 Legislature, and continued by Governor Sandoval in the 2015-17 Executive Budget, fully captures the deliberations and final decisions of the interim committee, and strongly supports the funding formula that incorporates these concepts.
+Taking into account the comments from the interim committee, the public testimony, the reports of SRI International and the National Governors' Association (NGA), the Nevada System of Higher Education (NSHE) believes the funding formula as approved by the 2013 Legislature, and continued by Governor Sandoval in the 2015-17 Executive Budget and approved by the 2015 Legislature, fully captures the deliberations and final decisions of the interim committee, and strongly supports the funding formula that incorporates these concepts.